aswin2good/hello-microblaze/README.md

 # Hello-Microblaze
-## Demonstration of Hello World Program by Implementation of Microblaze Processor on FPGA
+## Demonstration of Hello World Program by Implementation of MicroBlaze Processor on FPGA
 ---

 ___This is my first repository in github, so any suggestions and feedbacks are welcomed !